hbc/NGS_Data_Analysis_Course/sessionIII/lessons/03_DEG_getting_started.md

 2. In the `New Project` window, choose `New Directory`.
 Then, choose `Empty Project`.
 Name your new directory `DEanalysis` and then "Create the project as subdirectory of:" the Desktop (or location of your choice).
 3. After your project is completed, it should automatically open in RStudio.

 To check whether or not you are in the correct working directory, use `getwd()`.
-The path `Destktop/DEanalysis` shoudl be returned to you in the console.
+The path `Destktop/DEanalysis` should be returned to you in the console.
 Within your working directory use the `New folder` button in the bottom righ panel to create three new directories: `data`, `meta` and `results`.
 Remember the key to a good analysis is keeping organized from the start!

 Go to the `File` menu and select `New File`, and select `R Script`.
 This should open up a script editor in the top left hand corner.
 This is where we will be typing and saving all commands required for this analysis.
 In the script editor type in a header line: